PfeiferLab/DETECT/README.md

 ### Quickstart:
 #### Required Inputs:
 **Reference Genome:**
 * Reference genome to be used in your real data workflow, where the simulated read data will come from.
 Must have a dictionary file (GATK CreateSequenceDictionary) and be bwa indexed (bwa index ) ex. reference.fa
 **Mutation Rate:**
 * Estimated mutation rate  of the dataset in question.
 Can be in scientific notation. ex.
 1e-8 **Filter File:**
 * List of filters you wish to apply to the simulated dataset (format described below). ex. filter_file.txt **Read Length:**
-Length of the reads used in the real dataset. ex.
+* Length of the reads used in the real dataset. ex.
 100 **Coverage:**
-Comma-delimited string of the coverages of the sire,dam,offspring. ex.
-“30,40,50” Output File:
+* Comma-delimited string of the coverages of the sire,dam,offspring. ex.
+“30,40,50” **Output File:**
-Output file name of consolidated filter recommendations.
+* Output file name of consolidated filter recommendations.
-Optional Inputs:
+####Optional Inputs:
-Input Variants:
+**Input Variants:**
-VCF file containing variants to be used as False Positives.
+* VCF file containing variants to be used as False Positives.
 Must have either --trio or --population specified.
 If --trio, --pedigree required, and only the trio can be in the VCF.
 Must be indexed (e.g. GATK IndexFeatureFile).
 If --population, DETECT will “create” an offspring from two random individuals’ haplotypes.
-Pedigree:
+**Pedigree:**
-Comma delimited string of the names of sire, dam, and offspring in the VCF (ex. “dad,mom,junior”) Fragment Length:
+* Comma delimited string of the names of sire, dam, and offspring in the VCF (ex. “dad,mom,junior”) **Fragment Length:**
-Mean length of the fragment size distribution of the real data.
-Default: 300 (Mason Default) Fragment Length Standard Deviation:
+* Mean length of the fragment size distribution of the real data.
+Default: 300 (Mason Default) **Fragment Length Standard Deviation:**
-Standard deviation of the fragment size distribution of the real data.
-Default: 30 (Mason Default) Chromosome list:
+* Standard deviation of the fragment size distribution of the real data.
+Default: 30 (Mason Default) **Chromosome list:**
-File of chromosome names to be simulated, one per line.
-Default: All contigs Path list: space delimited text file that shows the native paths of each of the required.
+* File of chromosome names to be simulated, one per line.
+Default: All contigs **Path list:**
+* Space-delimited text file that shows the native paths of each of the required.
 DETECT will use the native command by default (e.g. “gatk” or “samtools”).
 Example of path list:
-samtools /packages/apps/spack/18/opt/spack/gcc-12.1.0/samtools-1.9-arv/bin/samtools
-gatk /packages/apps/spack/18/opt/spack/gcc-11.2.0/gatk-4.2.6.1-3ds/bin/gatk
-mason_simulator ~/mason/bin/mason_simulator
-CPU count:
+`samtools /packages/apps/spack/18/opt/spack/gcc-12.1.0/samtools-1.9-arv/bin/samtools\n`
+`gatk /packages/apps/spack/18/opt/spack/gcc-11.2.0/gatk-4.2.6.1-3ds/bin/gatk\n`
+`mason_simulator ~/mason/bin/mason_simulator`
+**CPU count:**
-The number of cpus you would like to run per job at maximum in multithreaded steps (Mapping reads and Sorting BAMs).
+* The number of cpus you would like to run per job at maximum in multithreaded steps (Mapping reads and Sorting BAMs).
-Sample Filter File:
+**Sample Filter File:**
-The filter file is a space delimited text file with the name of the filter in question, the minimum value, the maximum value, and the step size:
+* The filter file is a space delimited text file with the name of the filter in question, the minimum value, the maximum value, and the step size:

 DPLT 1.0 3.0 0.2
 DPGT 0.2 1.0 0.2